content-left-bg.png

 • the likely educational outcome of the student attending the school for the additional semester/s

-• the likely impact on the resources of the state school of the student attending for the additional semester/s
+• the likely impact on school resources of the student attending for the additional semester/s

 • make a preliminary assessment of the student’s application.

-1. Applicants have ten school days to either submit further information or request the principal reconsiders the preliminary view.
+• Applicants have 10 school days to either submit further information or request the principal reconsiders the preliminary view.

-2. Principals make a decision about granting the additional one or two semesters considering any submission(s) received in response to the preliminary view notice.
+• Principals make a decision about granting the additional one or two semesters.

-1. Regional directors (or other delegates of the Director-General) receive an ASE-2: Application for additional semesters of state education (beyond two semesters) in relation to 3rd or 4th additional semesters and:
+• Regional directors (or other delegates of the Director-General) receive an ASE-2: Application for additional semesters of state education (beyond two semesters) for requests of additional 3rd or 4th, or additional 5th or 6th semesters, and:

 • consider the application within a reasonable time, allowing for the need to collect and analyse results of any relevant student assessment